fioprotocol/fips/fip-00XX.md

 * ***x*** - Seconds since program launch

 #### Registrations before program launch
-FIO Addresses and FIO Domains which were registered before program launch will have Name Points computed as if they were registered zero seconds since program launch.
-The Name Points would be further increased by:
+FIO Addresses and FIO Domains which were registered before the program launch have their FIOPs computed as if they were registered zero seconds since program launch.
+The FIOPs are further increased by:
 |When registered|Increase|
 |---|---|
 |At Mainnet|25%|
 |After Mainnet but before program start|10%|

-Computed Name Points will not be awarded to the FIO Address or FIO Domain until it is renewed.
-Meaning a FIO Address registered before program launched will not be earning FIOP rewards until it is renewed.
-When it is renewed, does not alter the Computed Name Points, provided it is renewed before it is burned.
+FIO Address registered before program launch do not have their FIOPs attached until the FIO Address is renewed after the program starts.
+Meaning a FIO Address registered before program launched does not earn FIOP rewards until after it has been renewed.

-### Lock Points
-Lock Points are awarded when a user locks FIO Tokens and that user's account has at any time in the past executed [voteproducer](https://developers.fioprotocol.io/api/api-spec/reference/vote-producer/vote-producer-model) or [voteproxy](https://developers.fioprotocol.io/api/api-spec/reference/proxy-vote/proxy-vote-model) actions.
-The Lock tokens are awarded to the FIO Address specified during locking.
-The specified FIO Address does not have to belong to the account locking the tokens.

-Lock Points (L) are accrued according to this formula: TBD

-#### Locks before program launch
+FIO Domains registered before program launch have their FIOPs attached immediatley after the program starts.
-Tokens locked before program launch will have Lock Points computed and awarded as if they were locked zero seconds since program launch.
-The Lock Points would be further increased by 10%.
-In order to earn FIOPs, a valid FIO Address has to be specified when locking and it does not have to be owned by the locking account.
-Tokens locked without a valid FIO Address will not be awarded any Lock Points.

 ### Program duration
 FIOPs are only accrued in the first 3 years after program launch.